ismailceylan/ascii-byte-stream/README.md

 ```

 ### moveTo
 It teleports the cursor to the given position.
 It returns the stream's itself.
-Its and alias for `stream.cursor = position` syntax.
+Its an alias for `stream.cursor = position` syntax.

 ```js
 stream.current; // "e"